 Explore our beautiful garden decking ideas to inspire your next garden project.
 Whether you have a country garden, small garden in town or compact terrace, you'll want to get the most from your garden decking, ensuring it's a practical and stylish spot for entertaining, dining or simply relaxing.

 If you’re looking to carve out a zone for al-fresco dining, a well-designed and covered decking space or roof terrace can offer an all-year-round option.
-Taking your living space into the outdoors is very on-trend right now, so statement garden furniture coupled with cushions and throws will make the outside as comfortable and personalised as your indoor living spaces.
+Taking your living space into the outdoors is very on-trend right now, so statement garden furniture coupled with cushions and throws will make the outside as comfortable and personalised as indoors.

-When it comes to garden decking, there’s a wealth of options to suit your lifestyle, budget and taste.
-You could opt for attractive wood stains, create imaginative patterns or go environmentally friendly with plastic- and wood-waste blends.
+There’s a wealth of garden decking options to suit your lifestyle, budget and taste.
+You could opt for attractive wood, create imaginative patterns or go environmentally friendly with plastic- and wood-waste blends.
 Slip-resistant finishes are vital with our often-damp British weather, too.

-Think about the lines of your garden, the amount of space you’ll need to make decking a truly useful addition to your garden and how you’re going to lay it – it’s possible to do so yourself.
+Think about the lines of your garden, the amount of space you’ll need to make decking a truly useful addition to your garden and how you’re going to lay it.

 Decking is absolutely ideal if your garden is uneven or on a slope.
 It’s great for levelling out awkward spaces, as it’s built on a structure.
 It can also have split levels and include steps.
 A little shelter has been built at the far end, which means that the great outdoors can be enjoyed even on the more drizzly of days.